General Jean-Maximilien Lamarque

 Place of Death: Paris, France

-Arc de Triomphe: West
+Arc de Triomphe: LAMARQUE on the west pillar

-After Napoleon's abdication in 1814, General Lamarque was put on non-activity but then rewarded as a Knight of Saint Louis.
-When Napoleon returned for the Hundred Days, Lamarque was given command of a division but then transferred to take command of the Army of the Loire.
-With this force he won at Rocheservière against the Royalists in June and then signed a peace treaty with them.
-Nonetheless, Napoleon abdicated again and Lamarque was proscribed.
-He left France and retired to Brussels and then Amsterdam, finally returning to France in October of 1818 once authorized.
-He became active in politics during the 1820s and was recognized as a defender of the people, and his death in 1832 contributed to the riots of June of 1832.
+After Napoleon's abdication in April of 1814, the restored Bourbons named Lamarque a Knight of Saint Louis but also put him on non-activity.
+When Napoleon returned from exile and resumed power in 1815 for the Hundred Days, Lamarque was given command of a division but then transferred to take command of the Army of the Loire.
+With this force he won at Rocheservière against the Royalists in June and then signed the Treaty of Cholet with them, pacifying the Vendée.
+Nevertheless, Napoleon abdicated later that month after the loss of the Battle of Waterloo and Lamarque was proscribed by the vengeful Bourbons.
+Lamarque left France and went to Brussels and then Amsterdam, finally returning to France in October of 1818 once he was authorized by the Bourbons.